-However, most of us cannot do anything meaningful with these data apart from comparing them to tables of “recommended proportions”.
-Fortunately, there is a simple system developed by Garry Holloway that can help you gleam deeper into a round diamond’s proportions.
+However, most of us cannot do anything meaningful with these data apart from comparing them against tables of “recommended proportions”.
+Fortunately, there is a simple system developed by Garry Holloway that can help you glean deeper into a round diamond’s proportions.

-The founder of HCA, Garry Holloway, is not a newcomer to the business and had joined in the industry since the early ’70s.
-Besides being a partner with one of the largest jewelry forum, he is also actively involved in diamond cut and research development with scientists from Russia and India.
+The founder of HCA, Garry Holloway, is not a newcomer in the industry and has been in the business since the early ’70s.
+One of his goals is to improve the overall cut quality of diamonds in the market and he is actively involved in cutting edge research work with scientists from Russia and India.

 Upon entering data into the HCA software, it will return a score ranging from 0 to 10 (a numerical figure below 2.0 is desired).

-The HCA provides an assessment of a diamond’s potential light return, scintillation, spread and fire.
+Basically, the HCA provides an assessment of a diamond’s potential light return, scintillation, spread and fire based on its cut proportions.
 It attempts to assess features that are closer to the actual visual appearance of a diamond and the grade is determined based on 4 factors:

 Combined, these 4 factors result in the Total Visual Performance of a diamond.
-A HCA score of less than 2 denotes a diamond that has desirable qualities and reflects light in an optimal way.
+An HCA score of less than 2 denotes a diamond that is predicted to have desirable qualities and one that reflects light in an optimal way.

-Note: The Holloway Cut Advisor will never replace a physical appraisal carried out by experts or the data an ASET/Idealscope provides, but it can definitely be considered a great helping tool you can use on your own, for free.
+Note: The Holloway Cut Advisor can never replace the tangible information that an ASET/Idealscope or video provides, but it can definitely be considered a useful tool that you can use on your own, for free.

 Here’s an example of how you can use it to weed out seemingly similar looking stones based on grading certifications.
 For comparison’s sake, I chose 2 round diamonds from James Allen which are graded by GIA as Excellent cuts and plugged their cut proportions into the tool.